lsdvaibhav/data-science-careermap/what-is-data-science.md

 | Programming        | Basic fluency in R, Python, SQL            | Advanced object-oriented programming      |
 | Software and tools | SAS, Excel, business intelligence software | Hadoop, MySQL, TensorFlow, Spark          |
 | Other skills       | Analytical thinking, data visualization    | Machine learning, data modeling           |

+what is data science
+what are the careers can be pursued in data science why data science careers are booming and creating a hype what are the different skill set in careers of data science what are the basic skills required for all common person.
+What are the basic skills required for all data science candidates.